Peruz/load_lpp/README.md

 ### Mounting modules
 Three types of mounting modules are used to obtain the correct degrees of freedom, matching the deformation of the system.
-1. Fixed: No mobility, the modules fixes the system point in that position (0D freedom).
+1. Fixed: No mobility, the module fixes the system point in that position (0D freedom).
 2. Bumper: Constrains the movement in one direction (1D freedom).
 3. Free: It allows the movement in all the directions, within the load cell plane (2D freedom).

 ### Alignment
 Align the load cells considering the degrees of freedom of the mechanical deformation.
 In particular, pay attention to the fixed and bumper load cell, and their alignment with respect to the main deformation at the bumper.
-See figures are in the manuals.
+See figures in the manuals.

 ### Lubricant/Grease
 It is used to protect the mobile parts of the mounting module during their movement (rocker pin and matching top surface).